VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 \hat{z} = \frac{\hat{\mu}_B - \hat{\mu}_A}{\sqrt{\frac{\hat{\sigma}_A^2}{n_A} + \frac{\hat{\sigma}_B^2}{n_B}}}
 $$

 This completes the first step, see [The art of A/B testing](https://archive.ph/8Bp8p) for more details on the derivation.
 Step two is to determine the p-value of the test statistic.
 The p-value is a measure of how surprising our result is under the null hypothesis.
-A low p-value means our result is very unexpected, and suggests that our null hypothesis may not be correct.
+A low p-value means our result is very unexpected, and suggests that our null hypothesis is not correct.
 In general, the p-value is:

 $$
 \text{p-value} = P(\text{Test statistic is as or more extreme than observed} \mid H_0)